open-estuary/caliper/utils/automation_scripts/Readme.txt

 Instruction:
 1. Make sure you create a folder in your home directory and name it as "toolchain" and keep required toolchain files in this folder.
+2. Auto SSH has to be estalised with the client
+3. Give executable permission to all the files preasent in this folder except for Readme.txt
+4. Reboot the Client Machine before processeding further
-2. "testlist.txt" file contains a list of test to be performed by caliper, put an '#' symbol before the test name you wish to not execute
+5. "testlist.txt" file contains a list of test to be performed by caliper, put an '#' symbol before the test name you wish to not execute
     For example
 	#[tinymembench]
 	#[openssl]